Supporting people to make confident decisions about sensor based falls prevention and detection technology

 This project is about changing that.

-We are working to define clear, practical national standards for sensor-based falls prevention and detection technology.
-These standards will help everyone involved in care make confident decisions about which technologies to use, how they should work, and how they fit safely into everyday care.
+We are working to define a clear, national set of minimum functional capabilities for sensor-based falls prevention and detection technology.
+These will help everyone involved in care, make confident decisions about which technologies to use, how they should work, and how they fit safely into everyday care.

 At a glance